The Ancient Sumer – The Cradle Of Civilization

 You might wonder why a tale penned thousands of years ago still captures our imagination.
 ‘The Epic of Gilgamesh,’ often recognized as the earliest surviving great work of literature, is no mere artifact; it is a testament to the timelessness of human emotions and the pursuit of meaning.

-Fundamentally, the epic grapples with concepts that are as relevant today as they were to the ancients: the essence of friendship, the fear of death, and the relentless quest for immortality.
+Fundamentally, the epic grapples with concepts as relevant today as they were to the ancients: the essence of friendship, the fear of death, and the relentless quest for immortality.
 Gilgamesh’s deep bond with Enkidu, a wild man created by the gods to challenge him, underlines the story.
 Their friendship enriches their characters and sets the stage for their harrowing trials.

 As a work of literature, ‘The Epic of Gilgamesh’ is not just a linear account; it unfolds in a series of episodic adventures, much like the narrative strategies in modern storytelling.
 Scholars detect its influence in Homer’s ‘Odyssey’ and even Biblical tales such as Noah’s flood, which bears striking resemblances to Gilgamesh’s own deluge narrative.